 - Pleasure over business

-- Completing starting lineup before drafting backups
+- Completing your starting lineup before drafting backups

 Follow me here: conventional wisdom says starters are more important than backups because starters actually play more while reserves are only called upon when needed.
 So, newbie fantasy owners want to fill their starting lineup first.
 That’s wrong.
 You need to draft value, and if that means having six wide receivers and one running back, so be it.
 You can always trade later.